Updated for 2018!

 We will begin the day with a visit to the Anne Frank House (€9).
-You’ll want to get your tickets way ahead of time for this one, they are available up to 2 months in advance (details here).
+You can only get your ticket online, they are available up to 2 months in advance (details here).
 If you know Anne’s story, this is the house where she hid during World War II along with four other family members.
-A fascinating look into Anne’s life and the hiding place, you can easily spend up to half a day here.
+A fascinating look at Anne’s life and the hiding place, you can easily spend up to half a day here.

 Afternoon: Cross the canal to the west for a mini-visit to the Jordann neighborhood.
 Peaceful, quiet, and lined with adorable cafes and shops, you are bound to find a nice place for lunch here.

 Next, we’ll head towards De 9 Straatjes (The Nine Streets).
 These are 9 picturesque alleyways in the middle of Amsterdam’s canal belt, you’ll find the place bursting with endless boutique stores, restaurants, and pretty buildings.
 This is your one chance to spend an entire afternoon here and shop ’til you drop!

 Evening: Amsterdam is known for its vibrant night scene, and one of the best place to see it in all its glory is the Rembrandtplein.
 Whether you are looking for clubs, restaurants, bars… you name it, you can find them here.

 Day trip to Zaanse Schans Windmills, Marken and Volendam.
 Book your tickets in advance on Viator.
 I originally went on this tour when they only had the 5.5-hour option, they have since added a longer tour that starts at noon and lasts 7 hours.
 I would definitely recommend the 7-hour tour as it will leave you more time to check out each location.